Spider-Boy: Concept and creation

 Spider-Boy creator Dan Slott stated "So, the idea came from when we were writing.
 I said to my editor, "Wouldn't it be funny if there was one more guy?
 And now, no one remembers him."
 And we started talking about who that [could] be, what kind of character they would be.
 I was pitching really hard for it to be Spider-Boy.
 Why?
 This all-new character would be the youngest spider character we'd ever done because both Miles and Peter, when they got bit, were teenagers.
 I thought it would be really fun to see the adventures of a preteen Spider-Man character, someone Spider-Man won't want running around.
 It's child endangerment [laughs].
 If you're Spider-Man, you're all about responsibility, and what kind of responsible hero would you be if you let this nine or ten-year-old kid run around and fight crime?
 So that's kind of where that came from."
 Slott later said Spider-Boy was created to be an entertaining Spider-Man supporting character, but became popular enough to get his own comic series.

 Publication history

 Spider-Boy debuted in Spider-Man vol. 4 #7 (April 2023), created by Dan Slott and Humberto Ramos.
 He later appeared in the 2023 Edge of Spider-Verse series, and in the 2023 Spider-Boy series, his first solo comic book series.
 The first monthly issue was released in November 2023.
 He also appeared in the 2023 Superior Spider-Man series, and in the 2023 Marvel Unlimited exclusive Infinity Comic series.

 Slott left Marvel in 2025 to work for DC Comics, in the comic Superman Unlimited, part of the Summer of Superman relaunch of Superman.
-As a result, he ended the Spider-Boy comic he was writing.
+As a result, he ended the Spider-Boy comic he was writing after 20 issues.